prettier-solidity/prettier-plugin-solidity/README.md

 code --install-extension JuanBlanco.solidity
 ```

-This extension provides a basic integration with Prettier for most cases no further action is needed.
+This extension provides basic integration with Prettier for most cases no further action is needed.

-If you want more control on other details, you should proceed to install [`prettier-vscode`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+If you want more control over other details, you should proceed to install [`prettier-vscode`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 ```Bash
 code --install-extension esbenp.prettier-vscode